 Whether legal or illegal, psychoactive drugs have an effect on the body and especially on the activity of neurons in the central nervous system.

 Hallucinogens are psychotropic chemicals that cause hallucinations, i.e. changes in perception and consistency of thought: hallucinogenic mushrooms (Psilocybin), LSD (lysergic acid), mescaline, ketamine.

 Stimulants are substances that increase the activity of the nervous system and the functioning of the body.
-They also increase the heart and respiratory rate and raise blood pressure.
-They can cause a feeling of euphoria and in high doses, they can also cause hallucinations: Cocaine, Crack, amphetamine, ecstasy (derivative of amphetamines), but also MAOI antidepressants, tobacco, caffeine, khat, betel and kola nut.
+They also increase heart and respiratory rates and raise blood pressure.
+They can cause a feeling of euphoria and in high doses, they can also cause hallucinations: Cocaine, Crack, amphetamine, ecstasy (a derivative of amphetamines), but also MAOI antidepressants, tobacco, caffeine, khat, betel, and kola nut.

 Narcotics or central nervous system depressants are opiate-derived or chemically related painkillers that can cause drowsiness.
 These highly addictive substances can quickly lead to addiction: opiates (opium, morphine, heroin, oxycodone, fentanyl, etc.).
 Barbiturates, neuroleptics, sedatives (benzodiazepines) are similar.